 There are loads of free apps to download, but it be a whole trial and error process finding the app that does everything you need it to.
 I would highly recommend Fotor and Snapseed.
 I use both these apps for different reasons, I use Fotor if I want a really simple edit and Snapseed if I want to get creative with filters.

-If you missed the first part of the series you can read it here.
+If you missed the first part of the series you can read How To Blog On A Budget now.
 Ray & Charlotte share some more of their photography tips and insight on my instagram, follow the series with the hashtag #BOABWithSaabirah and feel free to get involved and share some of your photography knowledge.